 About Me

 I’m Emma Powell, or Emma Jane if you prefer to call me by my southern, double name.
 Named after my paternal grandmother, Emma Lee Powell – a quilter not to be reckoned with, I was born a quilter.
 It’s in my blood.
-My mother’s a quilter.
-My mother-in-law is a quilter.
 I’m continuing a family legacy here!

 After three decades of quilting, I have tried most everthing.
 A fan of all kinds of quilting, I have narrowed down my style to three staples: vintage, scrappy, and repurposed.
 You will find one or all three of those elements in any of my quilt designs.